 Unlimited: Naked Before God

-All of you who were baptized into Christ have clothed yourselves with Christ.
-(Gal 3:27, NIV).
+All of you who were baptised into Christ have clothed yourselves with Christ (Galatians 3:27, NIV).

 Some people have nightmares about being caught out naked.
 It’s one of our greatest fears.
 Those who tell us there is a psychological meaning to these dreams say that they represent feelings of being vulnerable, and a fear of having an aspect of your life totally exposed.